 c.
 Each of these accounts refers to the same miracle of the man healed of his palsy (a paralytic).

 d.
-Jesus replied: “Whether is it easier to say to the sick of the palsy, Thy sins be forgiven thee; or to say, Arise, and take up thy bed, and walk?
+Jesus replied: “Is it easier to say to the sick of the palsy, Thy sins be forgiven thee; or to say, Arise, and take up thy bed, and walk?
 But that ye may know the Son of man hath power on earth to forgive sins, (he saith to the sick of the palsy,) I say unto thee, Arise, and take up thy bed, and go thy way into thine house.
-And immediately he arose, took up the bed, and went forth before them all; insomuch that they were all amazed, and glorified God, saying, We never saw it on this fashion,” Mark 2:9-12.
+And immediately he arose, took up the bed, and went forth before them all; they were all amazed, and glorified God, saying, We never saw it on this fashion,” Mark 2:9-12.

-3. Although not said: He now exhibits the same authority to forgive this woman's sins.
+3. Although not said, He now exhibits the same authority to forgive this woman's sins.
 To ensure she understood, Jesus paid her debt: He said again,

 D. To the woman.
 “Thy faith hath saved thee; go in peace,” Luke 7:48-50.
 The woman at the Pharisees’ house.
 Who came to Him with great remorse for her sins.
 She was washing His feet with her tears and drying them with her hair.
 Anointing His feet with a precious ointment of her love.
 Jesus was deeply moved with compassion and said unto her: “Thy sins are forgiven thee…Woman, Thy faith hath saved thee; go in peace,” Luke 7:48-50.
 Let me close with these great authors,